Turkey Roasting Guide + Turkey Printable

 Cooking Turkey in Convection Oven

 Move racks to the lower part of the oven, place the turkey in the center of the oven, ensuring it has plenty of room.
-Preheat oven to 350°F convection.
+Preheat oven to 400° F (205° C) on the convection setting.

 Why cook a turkey in convection oven?

-- Foods cook 25% faster than conventional ovens.
+- Foods cook 25% faster in a convection oven than conventional ovens.

 - Prevents hot spots from forming due to constant air and heat circulation.